txt/se21/docs/00hello.md

 -  "As computers have grown more powerful, the new languages being developed have been moving steadily toward the 'Lisp' model.
-   A popular recipe for new programming languages in the past 20 years has been to take the 'C; model of computing and add to it, piecemeal, parts taken from the 'Lisp' model, like runtime typing and garbage collection."
+   A popular recipe for new programming languages in the past 20 years has been to take the 'C'; model of computing and add to it, piecemeal, parts taken from the 'Lisp' model, like runtime typing and garbage collection."
    -- Paul Graham